 There are several ingredient games, giving visitors the chance to measure, mix and match while racing against the clock.
 Then my kids caught site of the tasting bar and made a beeline to the free ice cream!

 Even better than the free treats was filming a commercial in front of a green screen.
 First, create your own flavor and get a code that you type in at each subsequent station.
-Moving on, give your ice cream a name and design the packaging.
+Next, give your ice cream a name and design the packaging.
 Finally, stand in front of an actual green screen and record your commercial, which can be emailed to you.
-My daughter loved it so much, she did it twice.
-Here’s her commercial:
+My daughter loved it so much, she did it twice!

 Where to Stay in Lancaster: Bird-In-Hand Family Inn

 The expansive grounds around the Bird-In-Hand Family Inn offer plenty of outdoor fun.
-There’s a large playground structure, a pond with a walking trail around it, a petting zoo, tennis courts, a basketball court, scooter and motorcycle rentals, an outdoor pool and fire pit, and miniature golf.
+There’s a large playground structure, a pond with a walking trail around it, a petting zoo, tennis courts, a basketball court, scooter and motorcycle rentals, a fire pit, and miniature golf.

 With so much to do in the Lancaster area, why not start planning now?